 When the federal sage grouse plan amendments went into effect in September 2015, the amendments were widely hailed as the largest collective wildlife conservation effort ever undertaken, the fruits of an unprecedented federal-state collaborative conservation effort.
-Hough the amendments enjoyed some bipartisan support, they were opposed by the oil and gas industry, and a coalition of Nevada counties and mining companies convinced a court that BLM violated NEPA when it added sage grouse focal areas in Nevada that were not included in the draft plan amendments.
-In the draft plan amendments.
+Although the amendments enjoyed some bipartisan support, they were opposed by the oil and gas industry, and a coalition of Nevada counties and mining companies convinced a court that BLM violated NEPA when it added sage grouse focal areas in Nevada that were not included in the draft plan amendments.

-The advent of the Trump Administration promised a new day, and in June 2017, Secretary Zinke issued a secretarial order calling for a "Sage-
+The advent of the Trump Administration promised a new day, and in June 2017, Secretary Zinke issued a secretarial order calling for a "Sage-Grouse Review Team" to report on the 2015 land plan amendments and make recommendations